ioBanker/docs.bitshares.build/MPA.md

 #### MSSR
 - Higher MSSR allows faster liquidation and higher penality.
 Real liquidation penalty is dependend on market liquidity.
 - An MPA premium reduces the effective MSSR for margin calls.
-- Higher MSSR reduces the *effective CR range* (MCR-MSSR) for Automated Market Settlements.
+- Higher MSSR reduces the *effective CR range* (MCR-MSSR) for Automated Collateral Settlements.

 ### Collateral Settlement Options
 When the *effective CR* (MCR-MSSR) is lower than 1, the second market settlement starts.